knappa/data-assimilation/kalman/jenner-covid/README.md

 Currently in active development, so these descriptions may be unstable and change without warning.

-Developed using Julia 1.9.4.
+Developed using [Julia 1.9.4](https://julialang.org/downloads/).
+You may find [juliaup](https://github.com/JuliaLang/juliaup) useful for keeping track of Julia versions.

 Assuming the `julia` executable is in your path, there are three scripts intended for direct use.

 ```
 julia personalize_patient_data.jl <patient index>